-Sirisu is a charming 4-year-old from Nepal who accidentally scalded his arm a year ago while making hot food for his cow, severely burning his left hand and forearm.
+Sirisu is a charming 4-year-old from Nepal who accidentally scalded his arm while making hot food for his cow, severely burning his left hand and forearm.
 The initial care he received was limited to changing the dressings over his wounds.
 This did not allow his burns to heal properly, leaving him with binding scars that restricted his ability to open his hand, straighten his wrist or use his hand for day-to-day activities.

 Dr. Nancy Chee, our volunteer occupational and hand therapist who went on the trip to Nepal, met Sirisu early on in the trip.
 Dr. Shankar Man Rai, ReSurge's longtime partner and director emeritus of our Surgical Outreach Program in Nepal, had just performed surgery on Sirisu's burn scars to release his hand and wrist when she met him.